2 Summary of material accounting policy information

 (i) Estimation of defined benefit obligation

-The cost of the defined benefit plan and other postemployment benefits and the present value of such obligation are determined using actuarial valuations.
+The cost of the defined benefit plan and other post¬ employment benefits and the present value of such obligation are determined using actuarial valuations.
 An actuarial valuation involves making various assumptions that may differ from actual developments in the future.
-These include the determination of the discount rate, future salary increases, mortality rates and attrition rate.
-Due to the complexities involved in the valuation and its long-term nature, a defined benefit obligation is highly sensitive to changes in these assumptions.
-All
+These include the

 Management reviews its estimate of the useful lives of depreciable/amortizable assets at each reporting date, based on the expected utility of the assets.
 Uncertainties in these estimates relate to technical and economic obsolescence that may change the utility of certain property, plant and equipment.

-(iv) Impairment of trade receivables
+(iii) Impairment of trade receivables

-(v) Fair value measurement
+(iv) Fair value measurement of financial instruments

 Management applies valuation techniques to determine the fair value of financial instruments (where active market quotes are not available) and non-financial assets.
 This involves developing estimates and assumptions consistent with how market participants would price the instrument.
 Management bases its assumptions on observable data as far as possible but this is not always available.
 In that case management uses the best information available.
 Estimated fair values may vary from the actual prices that would be achieved in an arm’s length transaction at the reporting date.

-:.07 Current and Non-Current Classification
+2.07 Current and Non-Current classification

-The Company presents assets and liabilities in the
+The Company presents assets and liabilities in the balance sheet based on current/non-current classification.

 An asset is current when it is: